Skip to content

 Requirements:

-Hint: Use the predicate version of wait_for, and check the return value to determine if it timed out or succeeded.
-Note whether the thread is safe after a timeout return—because try_pop_for's empty std::optional explicitly tells the caller "nothing was popped," the caller can decide whether to retry or give up.
+Hint: Use the predicate version of wait_for and check the return value to determine if it was a timeout or success.
+Note whether the thread is safe after a timeout return—since optional's nullopt explicitly tells the caller "nothing was retrieved," the caller can decide whether to retry or give up.

 Exercise 3: Reproduce a Lost Wakeup

-Write a program that deliberately constructs a timing where "notify happens before wait."
-Use wait without a predicate, and observe whether the program blocks permanently (it most likely will, depending on scheduling).
-Then add a predicate to wait and confirm that even if the notification is sent first, the program can exit normally.
-The purpose of this exercise is to let you personally experience the danger of lost wakeups, and why the predicate version of wait is mandatory.
+Write a program that intentionally constructs a "notify before wait" timing.
+Use wait without a predicate and observe if the program blocks permanently (it likely will, depending on scheduling).
+Then, add the predicate to wait and confirm that even if the notification is sent first, the program exits normally.
+The purpose of this exercise is to let you experience the danger of lost wakeups firsthand, and understand why the predicate wait is essential.